Split Unlearning: SISA Split Unlearning

-\textbf{Client Model Training.} The concept of SISA is applied in this phase in a sense that the non-IID distributed datasets $D_o^{1}, D_o^{2}, \ldots, D_o^{k}$ owned by any $k$-th clients are inherently treated as the shards of SISA.
-There involves no shard partition operation throughout \textsc{SplitWiper} as the context of public split unlearning considers no access to any clients' datasets from the server that only functions as a provider of training services, specifically for training outsourcing tasks.
-As a result, each client-$k$ individually trains its own local model $\mathcal{F}_o^k$ over its local training set $D_o^k$ in parallel.
+\textbf{Client model pre-training} (Line~\ref{alg_1:pre-training_start} - Line~\ref{alg_1:pre-training_end}).
+The concept of SISA is applied in this phase in a sense that the non-IID distributed datasets \{$D_o^{1}, D_o^{2}, \ldots, D_o^{k}$\} owned by any client $k$ are inherently treated as the shards of SISA.
+By default, \textsc{SplitWiper} does not involve shard partitioning, as the server lacks access to any client's dataset and only provides training services for outsourcing tasks.
+Consequently, each client $k$ pre-trains its local model $\mathcal{F}_o^k$ on its own dataset $D_o^k$ independently and in parallel.
+This setup allows clients to use entirely different datasets and training tasks, as long as the dimensions of their outputs match the server's input requirements to ensure smooth integration and communication.

-\textbf{Client Model Freezing and Caching.} This is crucial to reduce overhead and interference in public split unlearning.
-After the training of the clients' models is complete, the outputs of the last layer (i.e., the cut layer or the intermediate layer) along with labels are shared with the server for caching, and weights are frozen to prevent further computational and communication overhead incurred during the server model training phase. \sy{When labels need to remain secret, anonymity-based mechanisms are considered for the server to cache the obfuscated labels locally, thus still avoiding additional overheads to clients.}
+\textbf{Client model freezing and caching} (Line~\ref{alg_1:freezing}).
+The new one-way-one-off propagation is crucial by freezing clients' weights and caching them on the server.
+After client model training, the outputs of the last layer (the cut or intermediate layer) and corresponding labels are shared with the server for caching, while weights are frozen to prevent further computation and communication during server training.
+In \textsc{SplitWiper}, mechanisms such as dropout layers or batch normalization are managed solely by the server, ensuring client model determinism.
+This allows for consistent sharing of intermediate outputs, which the server can store without concerns about client model variability.

-Additionally, adding randomness to the model through mechanisms such as dropout layers or batch normalization is common to mitigate overfitting.
-In the context of the \textsc{SplitWiper} framework, these functions are managed by the server rather than the individual clients.
-This centralization guarantees the determinism of the clients' models, enabling them to share intermediate outputs in a one-off manner.
-The server can then cache these intermediate values for further use, such as unlearning, without concerns about inconsistency or variability in the client models.
-This approach further simplifies the process and reduces potential overheads.